Inklingo

 adjectiveA2general

-Use 'moral' as an adjective when referring to something that is in accordance with principles of right and wrong behavior.
+Use the adjective 'moral' to describe something that pertains to principles of right and wrong behavior.

 A split image showing a simple, cheerful person on the left gently placing a coin into a donation box (representing 'right'), and on the right, the same person frowning while taking a coin out of the box (representing 'wrong').